juanmc2005/SpeakerEmbeddingLossComparison/README.md

 ```

 You can also replace the call to `torch.hub.load` with a pyannote `Pretrained` instance pointing to the model in this repo.
-Note that this also allows for customized fine-tuning as well.
+Note that this allows for customized fine-tuning as well.

 ## Citation